Naum Babaev: Business

-Rusmolco was established in October 2007, when Babaev started two mega dairy farms, from the ground up in Penza Oblast about 700 km south-east of Moscow.
-By 2011 Rusmolco had become a major regional raw milk producer, doubling the average milk productivity in Russia at 9270 kg per cow against the average 4500 kg, according to the data of the Ministry of Agriculture of the Russian Federation.
+Rusmolco was established in October 2007, when Babaev started two mega dairy farms, from the ground up in Penza Oblast about 700 kilometers south-east of Moscow.
+By 2011, Rusmolco had become a major regional raw milk producer, doubling the average milk productivity in Russia at 9270 kilograms per cow, against the average 4500 kilograms, according to the data of the Ministry of Agriculture of the Russian Federation.

-"Babayev has thrived on importing foreign best practices to Russian farms", said The Moscow Times.

-At the beginning of 2012, Rusmolco embarked on a strategic cooperation with a Singapore company Olam International, a leading agri-business, operating in 70 countries.
+At the beginning of 2012, Rusmolco embarked on a strategic cooperation with a Singapore company, Olam International, a leading agri-business operating in 70 countries.
 OLAM invested $75 million in the deal, thereby attaining 75% of Rusmolco assets.
 The partners announced their intention to form a large-scale dairy enterprise with $400 million investment capital (the initial 20-thousand milking herd was meant to reach up to 50 thousand heads in the short run).
-Thus, Russia's agriculture secured a hefty chunk of investment, labeled in the mass media as being "unprecedented".

 In 2012, by a year-end estimation of the Institute for the Agricultural Market Studies, Rusmolco secured the fourth place among the five largest raw milk producers in the Russian Federation.

 In 2011, shortly after the Olam International deal, Babaev undertook the effort to consolidate the leftover assets (namely, the turkey production plant, the PENZENSKY dairy complex as well as a veal-and-milk production facility in Penza and Tyumen regions, and 25K hectares of agricultural land.
 The effort had been a success, resulting in the launch of the agro-industrial holding company Damaté Group.

 The Group's priority was turkey meat production.
-At the time, turkey was not popular with the Russians; the average consumption per capita wobbled at 0, 8-1,0 kg, with the overall production hardly totaling 120-150 thousand tons per year.
+At the time, turkey was not popular with the Russians; the average consumption per capita wobbled at 0, 8–1,0 kg, with the overall production hardly totaling 120-150 thousand tons per year.

 By the end of 2016, Damaté became the largest turkey producing company in Russia.
 According to the Agrifood Strategies data, in 2016, the company produced 60,800 tons of turkey in carcass weight.
 The Damaté leadership had also been confirmed by Rosptitsesoyuz, the Russian Union of Poultry Producers.

-According to Vedomosti, "In the 10 years' span, the entrepreneur Naum Babaev made a profound career leap, from the top-manager of a major agro-holding to the owner of the largest turkey producer in Russia".

 At the end of 2016, Damaté had been ranked among the top-100 largest meat producers in this country.

 In 2012, Babaev acquired the dairy product plant Penzensky (MOLCOM), the largest processor of milk in Penza region with a cheese factory in Belinsky town.